 Plan Description.
 The Other Postemployment Benefits Plan (OPEB Plan) is a single-employer defined benefit plan administered by the District.
-Pursuant to the provisions of Section 112.0801, Florida Statutes, employees who retire from the District are eligible to participate in the District's health and hospitalization plan for medical, prescription drug, dental, and life insurance coverage.
+Pursuant to Section 112.0801, Florida Statutes, former employees who retire from the District are eligible to participate in the District's health and hospitalization plan for medical, prescription drug, dental, and life insurance coverage.
+Retirees and their eligible dependents shall be offered the same health and hospitalization coverage as is offered to active employees at a premium cost of no more than the premium cost applicable to active employees.
 The District subsidizes the premium rates paid by retirees by allowing them to participate in the OPEB Plan at reduced or blended group (implicitly subsidized) premium rates for both active and retired employees.
 These rates provide an implicit subsidy for retirees because retiree healthcare costs are generally greater than active employee healthcare costs.
+The OPEB Plan contribution requirements and benefit terms of the District and the OPEB Plan members are established and may be amended by action from the Board.
+No assets are accumulated in a trust that meet the criteria in paragraph 4 of GASB Statement No. 75.

-Additionally, certain retirees receive insurance coverage at a lower (explicitly subsidized) premium rate than active employees pursuant to Board approval on July 16, 2007.
+Benefits Provided.
+The OPEB Plan provides healthcare, prescription drug, dental, and life insurance benefits for retirees and their dependents.
+In addition to the implicit subsidy described above, certain retirees receive insurance coverage at a lower (explicitly subsidized) premium rate than active employees pursuant to Board approval on July 16, 2007.
 Under this incentive, retirees receive contributions based on their years of service ranging from \$169.81 per month for 10 to 19 years of service to \$212.56 per month for 30 years or more of service.
 Retirees are assumed to enroll in the Federal Medicare program for their primary coverage as soon as they are eligible.
-The OPEB Plan does not issue a stand-alone report, and is not included in the report of a public employee retirement system or other entity.